-Geodesy is a suite of powerful earth observation techniques that is making a vital contribution to science and society.
-The classical definition of geodesy is the science of measuring and mapping the geometry, orientation and gravity field of the earth (these days we include their variations with time).
+Geodesy is an earth observation discipline, and the discipline undertakes accurate surface mapping, for example e.g. the sea surface (using satellite altimetry), ice (Lidar and altimetry), and 4-D terrestrial surface (through DInSAR and GNSS points).
+Geodesy provides a suite of powerful earth observation techniques that is making a vital contribution to science and society.
+The classical definition of geodesy is the science of measuring and mapping the geometry, orientation and gravity field of the earth (these days including their variations with time).
 Geodetic practice is the foundation for geospatial information, and services the disciplines of surveying, geomatics, mapping and navigation.

-There are several reasons why geodesy has changed from an "applied science" that underpins the making of maps to today's cutting edge geoscience.
-Firstly modern geodesy relies on space technology, and enormous strides have been made in accuracy, resolution and coverage due to advances in satellite sensors and an expanding portfolio of satellite missions.
-Secondly, geodesy can measure earth parameters that no other remote sensing technique can, such as the position and velocity of points on the surface of the earth, the shape and changes of the earth's ocean, ice and land surfaces, and map the spatial and temporal features of the gravity field.
-These geodetic parameters are in effect the "fingerprints" of many dynamic earth phenomena, including those that we now associate with global change (due to anthropogenic as well as natural causes) as well as responsible for devastating events such as earthquakes, tsunamis and volcanoes.
+There are several reasons why geodesy has changed from an 'applied science' that underpins the making of maps to today's cutting edge geoscience.
+First, modern geodesy relies on space technology, and enormous strides have been made in accuracy, resolution and coverage due to advances in satellite sensors and an expanding portfolio of satellite missions.
+Second, geodesy can measure earth parameters that no other remote sensing technique can, such as the position and velocity of points on the surface of the earth, the shape and changes of the earth's ocean, ice and land surfaces, and map the spatial and temporal features of the gravity field.
+These geodetic parameters are in effect the 'fingerprints' of many dynamic earth phenomena, including those that we now associate with global change (due to anthropogenic as well as natural causes) as well as responsible for devastating events such as earthquakes, tsunamis and volcanoes.
 The challenge is to invert the outward expressions of these dynamic earth processes in order to measure and monitor over time the underlying physical causes.
 Finally what relentlessly drives geodesy into the future is the innovative use of signals transmitted by Global Navigation Satellite Systems (GNSS) such as GPS and Glonass (and future systems such as Galileo and BeiDou).